 - Sage 50 should be closed.

-- Hold the Windows key and press the letter E on your keyboard to open Windows Explorer.
+- Press the Windows key + E on your keyboard to open Windows Explorer.

 - Navigate to the location of your data file.

-- Double-click the .SAJ folder to open the company file.
+- Find the .Saj the folder and Double-click on the .SAJ folder to open the company file.

-- Move backups (.cab files) or backup folders outside of the .SAJ folder if there are backups (.cab files).
+- In case you find any backups in the folder or a folder that contains backups, Move backups (.cab files) or backup folders outside of the .SAJ folder.

 - Check the simple and mysql folders located inside the .SAJ folder for backups.